 Retrace your steps back to the dry creek bed, then turn left and continue to the wash from the beginning of the trail.
 The highway bridge should be visible in the distance, taunting your inability to hike faster.

 This hike is chock full of interesting scenery and worthwhile stopping points.
 Visit here when you want an escape from the excess of Las Vegas, and stop by the Hoover Dam on the way back for some less active fun!
-Let me know what you think in the comments section below and be sure to use #nocoastbestcoast on Twitter
+Connect with me using the social media links below and share your adventures!

 While dogs are permitted on all trails in the park, they are not allowed in bathing areas, including the hot spring.
 In addition, a 20-foot vertical ladder would dogs from completing the loop.
 Instead, you can skip the hot springs and take the White Rock Canyon Trail to the Colorado River and back or go to the Liberty Bell Arch.